ocaml/ocaml.org/CONTRIBUTING.md

 To merge the template file into the existing `PO` file.

+- **Adding or updating data**

+  As stated in the readme file, src/ocaml contains the information in the data directory, packaged in the OCaml module.
+This makes it very easy to use data from many different projects, just like in ReScript on the [front-end of the website](https://github.com/ocaml/v3.ocaml.org).
+This means that most consumers of ocaml.org data do not have to worry about re-implementing the parser for the data.

+  If you are simply adding information to the data directory that’s fine, before merging one of the maintainers can do the build locally and push the changes.
+If you can do a make build to generate OCaml as part of your PR, that would be great.
+- **File an issue**
+ File an issue suggesting improvements [over here.](https://github.com/ocaml/v3.ocaml.org/issues/new)

 **Note: If you get stuck, chat with us on [Discord.](https://discord.com/channels/436568060288172042/585511202759770135)**

 ## Reporting bugs

 We use GitHub issues to track all bugs and feature requests; feel free to open an issue over [here](https://github.com/ocaml/v3.ocaml.org/issues/new) if you have found a bug or wish to see a feature implemented.

 ## Setup and Development

 ### Setting up the Project